alfathmuqoddas/personal-dotfiles/README.md

-# personal-dotfiles
+# My Personal Dotfiles
-dotfiles of my configured i3, fluxbox, openbox, and dwm
+The dotfiles consist of my configured i3, fluxbox, openbox, and dwmblocks